DaemonOnUnix/blog/README.md

-# blog
+# DaemonOnUnix's blog

-Personal blog for daemononunix.re
+In construction as I have much work now.